nudataviz/project-fall25-darbyatNE/src/index.md

 speedSlider.oninput = (e) => {
     playbackSpeed = 3100 - parseInt(e.target.value);

-    // If currently playing, restart the timer with the new speed if (timer) {
+    // restart the timer with the new speed if (timer) {
         clearInterval(timer);
         startAnimation();